SaaS companies can sometimes struggle optimizing their conversions. However, there is a powerful and well-known solution that can help out.

 Once the time has passed, go back to your analytics program and compare the results of the original page against the new one.
 Be sure that you’re comparing like for like pages.
 The variant that delivered the best conversion rate is the one to use.
 However, if the results don’t show a clear winner, go back to step 3 and create a new theory.

 Split testing doesn’t end here.
 There may be other tweaks you can make to your web page that will make improve conversions.
 Stick to the SaaS split testing framework and you’ll improve your conversions.
 The more split tests you do, the better your web page will be.
 As you experience more and more success, you set a new standard for future split testing.

 Split testing is a very powerful way of optimizing SaaS development web pages for better conversion rates.
 It helps to base the adjustments on actual usage data and eliminates the guesswork.
+What you actually need to do in the process of conducting an A/B testing is to prepare two versions of content/design, wait for at least 1-1.5 months to measure the performance of both and make your conclusion (to be honest, data analytics tools will arrive at conclusion and you will just compare the two results).
 Even the smallest of changes can make the biggest differences.